-Licensing & Branding Business
+Licensing & Branding

 Wilhelmina Licensing collects third-party licensing fees in connection with the licensing of the "Wilhelmina" name.
-Third-party licensees include several leading fashion model agencies in local markets across the U.S. as well as in Panama, Thailand and Dubai.
+Third-party licensees include several leading fashion model agencies in local markets across the U.S. as well as in Panama, Thailand, Dubai, Vancouver and Tokyo.
+The film and television business consists of television syndication royalties and production series contracts.
+Also from time to time, the Company conducts model search contests and other events in an effort to expand the Wilhelmina brand and recruit talent.